Rosy wolf snail (Euglandina rosea), adult specimen.

-Wolf snails are are part of the mainly neotropic land snail family of Oleacinidae, whose area of distribution spread from Southern and Central America up into the South Eastern United States.
-Some species, though, also settled in the area of the Mediterranean.
+Wolf snails are part of the mainly neotropical land snail family Oleacinidae (see: Systematics), whose area of distribution spreads from South America over Central America as far north as the southeastern United States, except for a few species that settled in the Mediterranean.

 (Vol. 285, Sept.
 99).
 Source: R.H.
 Cowie.

 |Chin Frank: Euglandina rosea Rosy Wolfsnail vs. Triodopsis hopetonensis Magnolia Threetooth Snail: YouTube Video.|

 |theMolluskMan: Euglandina rosea (Rosy Wolf Snail) on the hunt!: Rosy wolf snail eating several smaller land snails.
 YouTube Video.
 Note: Detailed and rather brutal display!|